FlintMcgy/f-100d-manual/src/RHAW/RHAW.md

 #### Audio Generator

 The pulses from the amplifiers are directly translated to audio.
-This can result in a noisey environment when there are lots of radars operating - although the [band disable](#sam-indications-bands-ige) and [aaa defeat](#aaa-defeat) can both be used to reduce unwanted threat indications and their respective audio.
+This can result in a noisy environment when there are lots of radars operating - although the [band disable](#sam-indications-bands-ige) and [aaa defeat](#aaa-defeat) can both be used to reduce unwanted threat indications and their respective audio.

 ## Billboard